Skip to Content

 I love sharing my keto recipes with non-keto folks and using them as an opportunity to teach them our lifestyle.

-And if I can keep the holidays stress-free by making one pie that combines these two seasonal favorites why not?
-Plus it makes a tasty teaching moment.
+And if I can keep the holidays stress-free by making one pie that combines these two seasonal favorites, why not?
+Plus, it makes a tasty teaching moment.

-As a pumpkin fan, I invite you to also check out our recipe for keto pumpkin cheesecake with pecan crust; it’s one our readers love.
-And while you’re at it you might also want to visit our collection of Keto Pumpkin Recipes
+As a pumpkin fan, I invite you to check out our recipe for keto pumpkin cheesecake with pecan crust; it’s one our readers love.

-Don’t forget to also check out my other keto pie recipes that include traditional pies, tarts, and cobblers!
+Don’t forget to check out my other keto pie recipes that include traditional pies, tarts, and cobblers!

 Keto Pumpkin Pecan Pie

-Keto pecan pumpkin glazed pie
+BEST Keto pumpkin pecan pie

 The combination of creamy pumpkin with the crunch of the glazed pecans makes it an irresistible keto dessert.
 It’s a nice departure from the more traditional pie recipe.